Political Science

 Frequently Asked Questions

-Will AI replace Political Science and Government jobs?
+Will AI replace Political Science jobs?

-Political Science and Government is rated "Exposed" for AI resilience — 44% of job tasks involve hands-on work shielded from AI automation.
+Political Science is rated "Exposed" for AI resilience — 44% of job tasks involve hands-on work shielded from AI automation.
 That means a moderate share of career tasks in this field rely on skills AI cannot replicate.

-Where should I study Political Science and Government?
+Where should I study Political Science?

 The average 10-year earnings multiple is 28.9x tuition.
 This is a strong return on investment.
 The spread between the best and worst programs is wide, so individual school selection has a major impact.

-Data from College Scorecard, Bureau of Labor Statistics 2024–2034, DOL RAPIDS, and AI resilience research.
+Data from College Scorecard, Bureau of Labor Statistics 2024–2034, and DOL RAPIDS.
 Methodology & sources →